 Declining innovative motivation among millennials in the STEM workforce is an enduring problem for cutting-edge organizations.
 Milestone C brings together managers and lead engineers from Fortune 500 corporations, veteran aviators, and research scientists to address the root cause.
-Envisioned as internship-style experiences, all our programs equip students with the practical knowledge, 21st century skills, and the hands-on experience necessary to make confident college and career decisions.
+Envisioned as internship-style experiences, all our courses and programs equip students with practical knowledge, 21st century skills, and the hands-on experience necessary to make confident college and career decisions.

-Who teaches Milestone C programs?
+Who develops the Milestone C programs?

-Our instructors and staff have over 100 years of collective experience in professional STEM industries and education.
+Our curriculum authors, instructors, and staff have over 100 years of collective experience in professional STEM industries and education.
 We have participated in development of presidential aircraft; served as lead engineers and program managers at Fortune 500 corporations; flown combat missions in Iraq and Afghanistan as military pilots; delivered leadership and team-building training to corporate giants; led cancer research programs on the global stage; developed commercial aerospace test and overhaul equipment; led district-level STEM initiatives, and earned degrees from the world's leading educational institutes.

 What does Milestone C mean?